 During July and August 2020, the Company entered into one-year employment agreements with its executive officers, consisting of Dr. John S. Kovach, Eric J. Forman, Dr. James S. Miser, and Robert N. Weingarten, which provided for aggregate annual compensation of \$640,000, payable monthly (see Note 5).
-The employment agreements are automatically renewable for additional one-year periods unless terminated by either party upon 60 days written notice prior to the end of the applicable one-year period, or by death, or by termination for cause.
-These employment agreements were automatically renewed for an additional one-year period in July and August 2021.
+The employment agreements are automatically renewable for additional one-year period, or by death, or by termination for cause.
+These employment agreements were automatically renewed for additional one-year periods in July and August 2021 and 2022.